 Requests for information on pre-veterinary medical study programs and applications for admission to such programs should be addressed to the dean of either the College of Agricultural Sciences and Natural Resources or the College of Arts and Sciences.

-Listed below are the minimum course prerequisites for consideration for admission to the College of Veterinary Mediveterinary, premedical and pre-dental students which must include both the aliphatic and aromatic series of organic compounds.
-Additionally three semester credit hours of biochemistry are required.
+Listed below are the minimum course prerequisites for consideration for admission to the College of Veterinary Medicine.

 English composition and technical/professional report writing-eight semester credit hours.
 An English elective may be substituted for the technical writing.